 With everything going on in the HME industry right now, it's hard to believe that any other industry has it as bad.

 Competitive bidding.
-The expansion of competitive bidding via Round 2.
+The expansion of competitive bidding.
 No purchase option for standard power wheelchairs.
 Threats of further cuts as part of trimming the debt deficit and preserving physician payments.
-A steady stream of reports from the Office of Inspector General (OIG), the Government Accountability Office (GAO) and the DME MACs criticizing: reimbursement for HME, the prevalence of fraud in the industry, and the quality of the claims providers submit.
+A steady stream of reports from the OIG, GAO and the DME MACs criticizing reimbursement for HME, the prevalence of fraud in the industry, and the quality of the claims providers submit.

 But the HME industry is not alone, as a few providers have pointed out to me in recent emails.

 Provider Gerry Dickerson in New York noted that home health care agencies are grappling with a requirement that HME providers aren't grappling with—yet: a face-to-face rule that requires Medicare beneficiaries to see a physician in the past six months before any products or services are rendered.
 He says there's been some interesting chatter about the rule on home health discussion boards, chatter like:

 Oh My, F-2-F is not going well I am sure with most agencies.
 We have had to dedicate one employee who spends at least 80% of her time tracking and attempting to get the documentation as well as getting the documentation filled out correctly.
 CMS has gone overboard on this one.
 It is so nice for them to work behind a desk making laws and regulations instead of doing the actual work.